matter-labs/hardhat-zksync/packages/hardhat-zksync-solc/README.md

       libraries:{}, // optional.
 References to non-inlinable libraries
       missingLibrariesPath: "./.zksolc-libraries-cache/missingLibraryDependencies.json" // optional.
 This path serves as a cache that stores all the libraries that are missing or have dependencies on other libraries.
 A `hardhat-zksync-deploy` plugin uses this cache later to compile and deploy the libraries, especially when the `deploy-zksync:libraries` task is executed
       enableEraVMExtensions: false, // optional.
 Enables Yul instructions available only for zkSync system contracts and libraries.
 In the older versions of the plugin known as 'isSystem' flag
       forceEVMLA: false, // Compile with EVM legacy assembly codegen.
-If the zksolc version is below 1.5.0, this argument will act as a 'forceEvmla' flag in the older versions of the plugin, attempting to fallback to EVM legacy assembly if there is a bug with Yul
+In the older versions of the plugin known as a 'forceEvmla' flag
       optimizer: {
         enabled: true, // optional.
 True by default
         mode: '3' // optional.
 3 by default, z to optimize bytecode size